MewPurPur/godsvg-website/src/articles/1.0-alpha2/article.md

 # New web editor

 With help from {% gh "aladvs" %}, I managed to test out and export GodSVG for web.
 This enables you to use GodSVG without having to download it.
-The performance of web is significantly worse and some features are going to be limited, but some users may still find it useful.
-(When the release was out, the web editor was experimental and on a different URL; now it's on https://godsvg.com/editor)
+The web version's performance is significantly worse and some features are going to be limited, but I'm sure it will be preferred by some users.

+*At the time of the release, the web editor was experimental and on a different URL; now it's stable and can be found at <https://godsvg.com/editor>.*

 # New MacOS build